valenmoore/Project01_ML/README.md

 <h1>NFL Defensive Analysis</h1>
-<i>This project was created using data from the NFL Big Data Bowl 2025.</i>
+<i>This project was created using data from the NFL Big Data Bowl 2025.
+The data has since been removed from Kaggle and it is a violation of license to reupload it to GitHub.</i>

 <h2>Project Goal</h2>
 <p>